mongodb/docs-kotlin/source/includes/kotlin-driver-coroutine-BOM-tip.rst

    We recommend adding the JVM driver Bill of Materials (BOM) to your application to manage the versions of driver artifacts.
 This removes the need to specify a version for any individual package covered by the BOM, simplifying dependency management.
-To learn more, see
+To learn more, see :ref:`the Installation Guide. <quick-start>`
-   more on the BOM :ref:`here. <quick-start>`